Ophelia-Chat/ophelia/README.md

-# Ophelia 🌸
+# Ophelia

 Ophelia is a minimalist, SwiftUI-based chatbot interface designed for smooth and engaging conversations.
-It supports multiple AI providers—OpenAI, Anthropic, and now GitHub-based Azure Models—and offers speech synthesis, customizable settings, and a system message field to tailor the AI’s behavior.
+It supports multiple AI providers—OpenAI, Anthropic, and GitHub/Azure-based models—and now includes a TestFlight beta for convenient early access.
+Experience speech synthesis, customizable settings, and a system message field to tailor the AI’s behavior.

 > [!NOTE]
+> **Now available on TestFlight!**
+> [Join the beta](https://testflight.apple.com/join/3T2qSW7h) to try out new features and help refine the app.
-> The app is under active development and debugging.
+> The app remains under active development and debugging.
 Some features may be unstable or require further configuration.

 ---